toddfast/js-template/README.md

 Template HTML can appear anywhere in your document where you want to display your data, and it can even contain placeholder values that will be overwritten during template processing.
 This is very useful for mocking up static pages with placeholder data that will get templatized and filled later.

-A template can visibly appear in-place the page before it is processed, but it doesn't have to.
+A template can visibly appear in-place, anywyere in the page, before it is processed, but it doesn't have to.
 If you will be reusing the same template in multiple places in a document, you can include a single hidden copy of the template and then use JavaScript to make new copies of its DOM node and place them in multiple locations.
 This way, templates become reusable components.

 In this case, we use the `fillTemplate()` function instead of `refillTemplate()`.
 The return value of `fillTemplate()` is the root element of the cloned and filled template that must be attached to the DOM to be visible: